shreya-847/VisionAI/README.md

-# VisionAI
-Enhancing Situational Awareness for Visually Impaired Individuals.
+# VisionAI: Enhancing Situational Awareness for Visually Impaired Individuals.

-# VisionAI

 VisionAI is a project designed to assist visually impaired individuals by helping them understand their surroundings.
 The system utilizes a camera attached to glasses and integrates with an app via Bluetooth.
 The app processes real-time video data frame by frame, generates captions using CNN and LSTM models, refines these captions with an LLM, and provides the output as speech.

 ## Features